-Number of beds: 19 beds, consisting of 4 bays with 4 beds each, and 3 side rooms.
+- number of beds: 19 beds, consisting of four bays with four beds each, and three side rooms.

 Information for visitors

-3 visitors at any one time, including your partner.
+- three visitors at any one time, including your partner

 Your care on the postnatal ward